logzio/logzio-api-fetcher/CONTRIBUTING.md

 # Contributing to Logz.io API Fetcher

-First off all, thank you for taking the time to contribute! 💛
+First of all, thank you for taking the time to contribute! 💛

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.